svenfuchs/rails-i18n/README.md

 ## How to contribute

+### We need additional country translations
+You can easily start adding country translations to the locales with help from this script: https://gist.github.com/2128684 It will generate a new yml file that contains the country translations for the locale specified.
+Take the contents of this file and move it into the correct locale file.
+So far only en-US.yml and es.yml have them added.

 ### Quick contribution

 If you are familiar with GitHub operations, follow the procedures described in the subsequent sections.